OAuth: History

 The OAuth discussion group was created in April 2007, for a small group of implementers to write the draft proposal for an open protocol.
 DeWitt Clinton from Google learned of the OAuth project, and expressed his interest in supporting the effort.
 In July 2007, the team drafted an initial specification.
 Eran Hammer joined and coordinated the many OAuth contributions creating a more formal specification.
 On 4 December 2007, the OAuth Core 1.0 final draft was released.

 At the 73rd Internet Engineering Task Force (IETF) meeting in Minneapolis in November 2008, an OAuth BoF was held to discuss bringing the protocol into the IETF for further standardization work.
 The event was well attended and there was wide support for formally chartering an OAuth working group within the IETF.

 The OAuth 1.0 protocol was published as RFC 5849, an informational Request for Comments, in April 2010.
 Since 31 August 2010, all third party Twitter applications have been required to use OAuth.

 The OAuth 2.0 framework was published considering additional use cases and extensibility requirements gathered from the wider IETF community.
 Albeit being built on the OAuth 1.0 deployment experience, OAuth 2.0 is not backwards compatible with OAuth 1.0.
-OAuth 2.0 was published as RFC 6749 and the Bearer Token Usage as RFC 6750, both standards track Requests for Comments, in October 2012.
+OAuth 2.0 was published as RFC 6749 and the Bearer Token Usage specification as RFC 6750, both standards track Requests for Comments, in October 2012.

-The OAuth 2.1 Authorization Framework is in draft stage and consolidates the functionality in the RFCs OAuth 2.0, OAuth 2.0 for Native Apps, Proof Key for Code Exchange, OAuth 2.0 for Browser-Based Apps, OAuth Security Best Current and Bearer Token Usage.
+As of November 2024, the OAuth 2.1 Authorization Framework draft is a work in progress.
+It consolidates the functionality in RFCs OAuth 2.0, OAuth 2.0 for Native Apps, Proof Key for Code Exchange, OAuth 2.0 for Browser-Based Apps, OAuth Security Best Current, and Bearer Token Usage.